Bell correlations between light and vibration at ambient conditions: Results

-\emph{Observation of Bell correlations ---} \Cref{fig:CHSH} shows the CHSH parameter (\cref{S_parameter}) measured for a varying write--read delay.
-Our data demonstrates a clear violation of the Bell inequality (whose classical bound is marked as the white region) which persists for more than 5~ps (consistent with the characteristic time scale of single phonon lifetime in diamond \cite{tarrago19}), about 50 times longer that the write and read pulse duration.
-At a time delay of $0.66$~ps, for which there is vanishing temporal overlap of the write and read pulses within the sample and correlations are only mediated by the vibration, we measure $S=2.360 \pm 0.025$.
+\Cref{fig:CHSH} shows the CHSH parameter (\cref{S_parameter}) measured for a varying write--read delay.
+Our data demonstrates a clear violation of the Bell inequality (whose classical bound is marked as the white region) which persists for more than 5~ps\modif{, about 50 times longer that the write and read pulse duration.
+While this timescale is consistent with the phonon lifetime in diamond, the dynamics of Bell correlations in fact strongly depends on experimental noise and non-idealities, as explained in SM, Sections 4-6. } At a time delay of $0.66$~ps, for which there is vanishing temporal overlap of the write and read pulses within the sample and correlations are only mediated by the vibration, we measure $S=2.360 \pm 0.025$.
 This confirms Bell correlations mediated by the vibration that acts as a room-temperature quantum memory \cite{england2013,england2015,fisher2016a,bustard2017,fisher2017}.

-A detailed analysis of the event statistics (see SI, Section~6) enables us to make a more precise claim concerning the violation of the Bell inequality \cite{bancal2018}, without assuming that our data is independent and identically distributed.
+A detailed analysis of the event statistics (see SM, Section~6) enables us to make a more precise claim concerning the violation of the Bell inequality \cite{bancal2018}, without assuming that our data is independent and identically distributed.
 From this analysis, we can claim with a confidence level of $1\, - \, 6 \times 10^{-7}$ that the post-selected Stokes -- anti-Stokes state features Bell correlations with a minimum value of the CHSH parameter $S_\text{min} = 2.23$.

 Note that we rely on the fair sampling assumption \cite{Berry10} since the overall detection efficiency in our experiment is not high enough to test a Bell inequality without post-selection of events where at least one detector clicks on each side (Alice and Bob).
 However, it can be shown \cite{orsucci2019} that when all detectors are equally efficient -- a condition well approximated in our experiment -- the post-selected data is faithful to that from an ideal experiment where lossless devices measure a state obtained by quantum filtering the actual Stokes — anti-Stokes state.
 By reporting a CHSH value higher than 2, we show that this filtered state is Bell-correlated.